computationalmodelling/nbval/README.md

     py.test --nbval my_notebook.ipynb

+By default, each `.ipynb` file will be executed using the kernel specified in its metadata.
+You can override this behavior by passing either `--nbval-kernel-name mykernel` to run all the notebooks using `mykernel`, or `--current-env` to use a kernel in the same environment in which pytest itself was launched.

 If the output lines are going to be sanitized, an extra flag, `--sanitize-with` together with the path to a confguration file with regex expressions, must be passed, i.e.